rinold/ExtendedCodable/README.md

 "c"
 ```

-More examples of Decoding and Encoding could be found in [tests](https://github.com/rinold/ExtendedCodable/blob/master/Tests/ExtendedCodableTests/ExtendedCodableTests.swift) sources.
+More examples of Decoding and Encoding could be found in [tests](https://github.com/rinold/XTendedCodable/blob/master/Tests/XTendedCodableTests/XTendedCodableTests.swift) sources.

+### Customization

+XTendedCodable provides `Extendable` generic protocol so you can set your own Storage type (with needed conformance limitations) and per-model fields filtering rules.

 ### Handling custom types

-Any custom type conforming Codable could be handled by just another `AnyCodable` bycicle :)
+Any custom type conforming Codable could be handled by just another `AnyCodable` bycicle, if no, I possibly messed up somewhere :)

 ```swift
 AnyCodable.register(CustomCodableType.self)